Categories:

 Note

 By default, REGEXP_SUBSTR_ALL returns the entire matching part of the subject.
-However, if the e (for “extract”) parameter is specified, REGEXP_SUBSTR_ALL returns the part of the subject that matches the first group in the pattern.
+However, if the e parameter is specified, REGEXP_SUBSTR_ALL returns the part of the subject that matches the first group in the pattern.
 If e is specified but a group_num is not also specified, then the group_num defaults to 1 (the first group).
 If there is no sub-expression in the pattern, REGEXP_SUBSTR_ALL behaves as if e was not set.
 For examples that use e, see Examples in this topic.

 group_num

-The group_num parameter specifies which group to extract.
+Specifies which group to extract.
 Groups are specified by using parentheses in the regular expression.

 If a group_num is specified, Snowflake allows extraction even if the 'e' option was not also specified.
 The 'e' is implied.